 Intro to Force-Free Herding: Foundation “Flatwork” (no stock required)

-To be added to the notification list, please email me (Hélène) at:
+To register, please email me (Hélène) at:

 Thanks to requests by people who have been interested in our workshops but too far away to attend them, I have been inspired to create an on-line course that expands upon our foundation workshop!